Nature of Topological Phase Transition of Kitaev Quantum Spin Liquids

 Anisotropy of the Kitaev couplings can drive a topological phase transition from a gapless to a gapped $Z_2$ Kitaev QSL \cite{Kitaev06}.
 In the regime of large anisotropy, the latter can be mapped to the toric code model which exhibits anyonic excitations and plays an important role in the context of quantum computation and quantum error correction \cite{Kitaev03}.
 Approaching the topological phase transition from the gapless QSL side, the Dirac points of the gapless Majorana bands move along the edge of the Brillouin zone [Fig.~\ref{figure1}(b)] and eventually merge, forming a semi Dirac point with a quadratic and a linear band touching direction.
 For larger anisotropies the spectrum becomes gapped.
-This behavior is very similar to the topological phase transition proposed to occur for electrons in strained honeycomb lattices \cite{Dietl+08,Montambaux+09,Banerjee+09} and was observed experimentally in black phosphorus \cite{Kim+15,Kim+17}.
+This anisotropy-driven topological phase transition is not characterized by Chern numbers of the bands in the gapped state, unlike the topological phase transitions driven by magnetic fields \cite{Yilmaz+22,Zhang+22}.
+It is instead similar to the topological phase transition of real electrons in strained honeycomb lattices \cite{Dietl+08,Montambaux+09,Banerjee+09}, which was observed experimentally in black phosphorus \cite{Kim+15,Kim+17}.

 At first glance, the bond-directional exchange of the Kitaev model seems artificial, but it was realized that because of strong spin-orbital mixing \cite{Jackeli+09,Chaloupka+10}, the Kitaev model can be approximately realized in layered honeycomb iridates \cite{Singh+10,Liu+11,Singh+12,Choi+12,Ye+12,Modic+14,Takayama+15} and the halide $\alpha$-RuCl$_3$ \cite{Plumb+14,Banerjee+15,Banerjee+17}.
 Although in these materials the additional magnetic interactions are still slightly too large, leading to magnetic ordering at low temperatures, the experimental realization of a Kitaev QSL is certainly within reach.